 If your child will be walking or riding his/her bicycle to school, please discuss the safest route with your child.
 Bicyclists and pedestrians must use crosswalks and utilize the assistance of a crossing guard or staff member when provided.
 Students are not allowed to cross the parking lot at any time without using one of the crosswalks located at the entrance and exit of the parking lot.

 Students are not allowed to ride skateboards, scooters, hover boards, rollerblades, or anything motorized to school.
-With the number of people around the school at arrival and dismissal, we feel that to allow students to ride these items to school could create a safety hazard.
+With the number of people around the school at arrival and dismissal, we feel that to allow students to ride these items to school could create a safety hazard and there is no space to store them safely.

 student accident & health insurance